reTHINK-project/dev-hyperty-toolkit/README.md

 Hyperty Development Toolkit
 =========================

 This repository provides required tools to develop Hyperties and a few demos.
-Currently limited to hyperties to be executed in the Browser.
-Soon NodeJS support will also be added;
+Currently the toolkit can be used to develop hyperties to be executed in the Browser or in the NodeJS;

 - [Overview](#overview)